 Shane has also had appearances on Jimmy Kimmel Live!, Comedy Central's ‘Live at Gotham’, Showtime's ‘Comics Without Borders’, and on what is easily his strangest television appearance to date: Playboy TV's 'Night Calls'.

 He’s even done TV spots internationally including Just For Laughs “Funny As Hell” on HBO Canada, two appearances on BBC's ‘The World Stands Up’, and Just For Laughs Australia at The Sydney Opera House.

 Shane has been in several comedy festivals around the world including The Just For Laughs Festival Comedy Festival in Montreal, Sydney & Chicago, The Bridgetown Comedy Festival in Portland, OR, The Comedy Central South Beach Comedy Festival, The Cat Laughs Comedy Festival in Kilkenny, Ireland, The Sydney Comedy Festival, and The Aspen Rooftop Comedy Festival.

-You may also know him as a regular on The Bob and Tom Show, Sirius Radio, Pandora, Spotify or podcasts such as WTF, You Make It Weird, Doug Loves Movies, Keith and The Girl or as co-host of The Double Date Podcast.
+He is a regular on The Bob and Tom Show, Sirius Radio, Pandora, Spotify and you may also know him from podcasts such as WTF, You Made It Weird, Doug Loves Movies, Getting Doug With High, Keith and The Girl, and TOFOP.